joelcarlson/radiomics/README.md

 ##Gray Level Co-occurrence Matrix

-The first matrix type is the gray level co-occurence matrix, or GLCM for short.
-GLCMs take an image (as a matrix), an angle ("0", "45", "90", or "135"), and an integer distance.
+The first matrix type is the gray level co-occurence matrix (GLCM).
+GLCMs take an image (as a matrix), an angle ("0", "45", "90", or "135"), and an integer distance, d.
 The axes of the GLCM are defined by the grey levels present in the image.
 Each pixel of the image is scanned and stored as a "reference pixel".
 The reference pixel is then compared to the pixel that is distance d at angle theta (where "0" degrees is the pixel to the right, "90" is the pixel above) away from the reference pixel, known as the neighbor pixel.
 Each time a reference value and neighbor value pair is found, the corresponding row and column of the GLCM is incremented by 1.

 A visual example shows this process.
 Pixels in the image are colored and labelled by grey value.
 The GLCM is set up such that each pixel value is represented on each axis.